splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 * ``-e`` sets simple (non-array) environment variables in the container you're running, or overwrite variables that are defined in the Dockerfile of the image you're running.
 * ``-p`` publishes a container's port(s) to the host.

-Run the following command to execute an interactive bash shell on the container and see the status of the Collector:
+Run the following command to run an interactive bash shell on the container and see the status of the Collector:

 .. code-block:: bash